MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

                     extension_lower.begin(), ::towlower);
                 // Set the `SuppressDefaultPolicy` property to skip the
                 // default file type policy checking and a possible security
-                // alert dialog for ".eml" file, when it's from a trusted uri.
+                // alert dialog for ".eml" file, when it's from a trusted URI.
                 // This will consent to save the file.
                 //
                 // 'IsTrustedUri' should be your own helper method
-                // to determine whether the uri is trusted. if (wcscmp(extension_lower.c_str(), L".eml") == 0 && IsTrustedUri(uri))
+                // to determine whether the URI is trusted. if (wcscmp(extension_lower.c_str(), L".eml") == 0 && IsTrustedUri(uri))
                 {
                     CHECK_FAILURE(args->put_SuppressDefaultPolicy(TRUE));